Coat of arms: United States

 The Great Seal of the United States uses on the obverse as its central motif a heraldic achievement described as being the arms of the nation.
 The seal, and the armorial bearings, were adopted by the Continental Congress on 20 June 1782, and is a shield divided palewise into thirteen pieces, with a blue chief, which is displayed upon the breast of an American bald eagle.
-The crest is thirteen stars breaking through a glory and clouds, displayed with no helm, torse, or mantling (unlike most European precedents).
-Only a few of the American states have adopted a coat of arms, which is usually designed as part of the respective state's seal.
+The crest is thirteen stars breaking through a glory and clouds, displayed with no helm, torse, or mantling (unlike most European precedents at the time).
+Many of the American states have adopted their own coats of arms, which usually designed as part of the respective state's seal.
 Vermont has both a state seal and a state coat of arms that are independent of one another (though both contain a pine tree, a cow and sheaves of grain); the seal is used to authenticate documents, whilst the heraldic device represents the state itself.